de-vri-es/webhook-httpd/README.md

 This is a good configuration for hooks that just want to update things based on the latest request, but all parameters can be changed individually per hook.

+## Command environment
+You can configure per command if it should receive the request body on standard input.
+Additionally, some environment variables are set:

+* `CONTENT_LENGTH`: The size of the request body (only if the request body is provided on standard input).
+* `CONTENT_TYPE`: The value of the HTTP `Content-Type` header (only if the request body is provided on standard input).
+* `URL_PATH`: The path portion of the request URL.
+* `URL_QUERY`: The query portion of the request URL.
+* `REMOTE_ADDR`: The IP address of the remote peer.
+* `REMOTE_PORT`: The port number of the remote peer.

 ## Example configuration
 A small configuration is shown below.
 For a more detailed example with comments, see [`example-config.yaml`](example-config.yaml) or run `http-webhookd --print-example-config`.